 Net zero emissions is essential for reducing global warming.
 The current level of greenhouse gases in the atmosphere is causing a rise in average global temperatures.
 To prevent further Earth's temperature rising, GHG emissions must be reduced to net zero.

 Reaching net zero emissions is a major challenge but one that must be met if we are to mitigate climate change and its associated impacts.
 With current greenhouse gas levels already causing temperature increases, net zero emissions must be achieved to prevent further warming.
-Companies, governments, and citizens all have a role to play in reducing greenhouse gases and achieving net zero emissions.
+Businesses, governments, and citizens all have a role to play in reducing greenhouse gases and achieving net zero emissions.

 To be able to achieve net zero carbon emissions or net zero global emissions, we will have to remove carbon dioxide that are already in the atmosphere.
 The longer that they linger, the harder it's going to be to limit global temperature rise to 1.5C which is already causing climate disasters.